peerkar/liferay-gsearch/README.md

 Find out the compatible module versions for your older portal versions in [compatibility matrix](https://github.com/peerkar/liferay-gsearch/wiki/Compatibility-Matrix).

-For more detailed installation guide, including add-ons, see [Installation Instructions](https://github.com/peerkar/liferay-gsearch/wiki/Installation-Instructions).
+For more detailed installation guide, see [Installation Instructions](https://github.com/peerkar/liferay-gsearch/wiki/Installation-Instructions).

 ### Step 1

 Install standalone Elasticsearch server and configure the portal to use that.
 This is optional but without it most of the features and configuration won't be available because of limitations of embedded server.
+See installation instructions at https://dev.liferay.com/en/discover/deployment/-/knowledge_base/7-0/installing-elasticsearch

 ### Step 2

 __Do full reindex__ to create custom analyzers, mappings and settings.

 ### Step 3

 Install Audience Targeting plugin.
-This is optional but highly recommended to leverage usage of user context in query building.
+This is optional but allows to use integrate Audience Targeting user segmenting in query conditions as well as automatically boost segmented content.

 ### Step 4

 Download and deploy all the modules for your portal version from [binaries folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries).

 Check that all the modules are deployed correctly.
+Some modules, like geolocation and web need additional configuration, like Google Maps API key and IPStack key but those can be added later.

 ### Step 5